lausantcas/Cyanobacterial-Optics/README.md

 ## More information
-This project was developed as a dissertation and a full scientific article was written.
+This project was developed as a dissertation and a full scientific article was written, please contact for further details.